 A final way to help mitigate impermanent loss is using Bancor V2 pool which helps the user adjust the weights automatically according to external prices from the price oracles.

 When there’s a higher reward, a higher risk often arises.
 Participating in liquidity pools is definitely one way of earning passively in DeFi, but users should know the repercussions that might happen.
-The latest Iron Finance story definitely shocked investors worldwide, leaving them with big losses.
+The Iron Finance story definitely shocked investors worldwide, leaving them with big losses.
 That’s why it is always advisable to only invest money you can afford to lose.
-Always know your downside, be prepared for the worst, and do your own research whenever you do any investment, specifically when participating in liquidity pools.
+Always know your downside, ready up for the worst, and do your own research whenever you do any investment, specifically when participating in liquidity pools.
 Research the platform, the tokens, the history and check your risk appetite.

 Stay Ahead, Stay Updated